I am an applied social scientist specializing in health economics and health policy research.

 Motivated by the conviction that technological innovation has a crucial role to play in improving human health and wellness, my goal is to use social scientific tools to support the development of new healthcare technologies and services, as well as their sustainable and equitable implementation within health systems.

-My work to date has focused on helping innovators, health system administrators, and policymakers to manage the uncertainty surrounding the value of innovative health technologies, particularly in the areas of genomic medicine and rare diseases.
+My work to date has focused on helping innovators, health system administrators, and policymakers to manage the uncertainty surrounding innovative health technologies, particularly in the areas of genomic medicine and rare diseases.

-As a Research Associate in the Collaboration for Outcomes Research and Evaluation (CORE) at UBC’s Faculty of Pharmaceutical Sciences since 2015, I have led and contributed to a range of health policy, health economics, and health services research projects in these areas.
-You can find a list of my publications HERE.
+Initially as a postdoctoral fellow and subsequently as a Research Associate in the Collaboration for Outcomes Research and Evaluation (CORE) at UBC’s Faculty of Pharmaceutical Sciences, since 2013 I have led and contributed to a range of health policy, health economics, and health services research projects in these areas.

 Areas of Expertise